INFORMSJoC/2023.0239/README.md

 from [the main directory](./) using the same arguments as specified in the necessary arguments section above.

 ### 3. Exact and Problem-Tailored Branch-and-Cut Approach
-To apply the exact and problem-tailored branch-and-cut approach presented in [our earlier work](https://link.springer.com/article/10.1007/s12532-023-00244-6), follow the instructions at https://github.com/YasmineBeck/gamma-robust-knapsack-interdiction-solver (10.5281/zenodo.7965281).
+To apply the exact and problem-tailored branch-and-cut approach presented in [our earlier work](https://link.springer.com/article/10.1007/s12532-023-00244-6), follow the instructions at https://github.com/YasmineBeck/gamma-robust-knapsack-interdiction-solver (DOI: 10.5281/zenodo.7965281).

 ## Approaches for General $\Gamma$-Robust Bilevel Problems Applied to the Generalized $\Gamma$-Robust Knapsack Interdiction Problem